asquare14/Software-Production-Engineering-2021-Jenkins-Resources/README.md

 # Software-Production-Engineering-2021-Jenkins-Resources

-A repository containing material covered in lab session as well as helpful resources.
+A repository containing material covered in lab session on Jenkins for the SPE course at IIIT-B.

+## How to use this repository ?

 You can find the slides covered in class [here](https://docs.google.com/presentation/d/1hTTM1Xei3CwP-2G8qwAlgdDIAVhDY3YuLQsAH3-_oM8/edit?usp=sharing).
+Follow along with the slides.
+The slides have links to specific parts of this repository like installing jenkins, setting up jenkins etc which should help you to get started with jenkins.

 ## System Requirements install Jenkins
  - Atleast 4 GB RAM